 Things to Know Before You Retire at 62

-Learn About Collecting Social Security, Medicare and More
+Learn About Collecting Social Security, Medicare, and More

-If you're aiming to retire at 62, you aren't alone, since sixty-two is the average retirement age in the U.S. Before you turn in your resignation though, be sure you're aware of the following three things.
+If you're aiming to retire at 62, you aren't alone, since 63 is the average retirement age in the U.S. Before you turn in your resignation though, be sure you're aware of the following three things.

-Many retirees say they greatly fear running out of money.
+Many retirees say they fear running out of money.
 Protect your future income by making a smart decision about when to begin your Social Security.
 Social Security provides inflation-adjusted income for as long as you live.

 As a matter of fact, married couples who make strategic choices about how and when to collect benefits may receive many thousands more in benefits over their joint lifetimes than those who collect early with no analysis.
 You can use a Social Security calculator to see the difference between a good claiming decision and a poor one.